TempeHS/2024IST_Kelvin.A_Knights_Light/README.md

 ## Story
 <p align="justify">
-</p> In this game you play as a knight whose kingdom has been affected by a great evil causing the land to be filled with evils and a thick smog, tired of this mess the king has decieded to send you on a mission to _cleanse_ the land, to help you on your journey a mysterious wizard has given you a special lantern giving you the ability to light up the otherwise unlightable darkness.
+</p> In this game you play as a knight whose kingdom has been affected by a great evil causing the land to be filled with evils and a thick smog, Tired of this mess the king has decieded to send you on a mission to _cleanse_ the land, to help you on your journey a mysterious wizard has given you a special lantern giving you the ability to light up the otherwise unlightable darkness.
 ---

 ## User Control Guide